by Paul Smith (@paulsmith)

 to accept.
 It also registers a periodic (i.e., time-based) event handler for

--like tasks like key expiry that need to be
+dealing with cron-like tasks like key expiry that need to be

 addressed outside the regular client-handling path.
 Once a client has